gitops-jml/gitops/README.md

 Framework:
-The mecanism is quite then the same as with sealed secrets: an operator will regularly watch custom resources defining
+The mecanism is quite the same as with sealed secrets: an operator will regularly watch custom resources defining
 - where the secrets are kept (CRD secretStore)
 - what are the desired secrets (CR ExternalSecret)

-and create the real secrets in the cluster as needed
+and create the real secrets in the cluster as specified in each ExternalSecret instance

 Usefull commands:
   ```